vtorosyan/vtorosyan.github.io/_posts/2025/2025-02-14-vanishing-debth-of-work.md

 ---
 layout: post
-title: The vanishing depth of work
+title: Memo - the vanishing depth of work
 ---

 There’s a particular feeling you get when you step outside in a big, crowded city.
 The moment the door swings open, a wave of motion hits you — buses rushing by, people navigating sidewalks without eye contact, a thousand tiny urgencies moving in every direction.
 You don’t stop to think about it.
 You just step in and let yourself be carried by the current.